Weaving History, Myth, and Magic

 - Are interested in the sources of modern Norse magical practices – runes, seiðr, galðr, staffwork – and wish to develop those practices.

 - Appreciate knowing the distinction between historic information and modern interpretation and use.

 Because this program is experiential, skill-based, and approximates a live ritual circle, regular participation and follow-up is required.
 To this end the class size is limited and live participation is requested within reason.
 Please only register with a good-faith intention to commit to the entire program.

 This work is offered in the spirit of inclusiveness.
 Participants do not need to identify with any particular ancestral, cultural, or spiritual affiliation.
 While this class may be particularly appealing to those with Norse ancestry, it can also be relevant to people with other Germanic ancestry (English, Dutch, German), those who have a soul affinity for this content, those who are drawn to Norse mythology, cosmology, and history, and those who feel intuitively called to participate.
 Participants of all ancestral backgrounds are welcome.
 We are LGBTQ+ positive.

-Prerequisites: Foundational Ritual Skills or the equivalent: Participants should have some confidence with intuitive perception and boundary setting and protection practices.
+Prerequisites: Foundational Ritual Skills or the equivalent in formal foundational work.
+Participants should be confident with intuitive perception and boundary setting and protection practices.
 Ancestral Lineage Healing is recommended.

 On-line classes will use the Zoom conferencing platform, accessible from computers, tablets, or phones.
 Technology permitting – classes will be recorded and archived but recordings are not guaranteed and are not substitutes for regular attendance.
 As this course depends on group cohesion and skill development, regular attendance is required and participants are asked to miss three classes or less for the duration of the course.
 If there are circumstances that would prevent regular attendance please contact Maris with the details.